MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/restore-a-database-backup-using-ssms.md

 When restoring a database from another instance, consider the information from [Manage Metadata When Making a Database Available on Another Server Instance (SQL Server)](../../relational-databases/databases/manage-metadata-when-making-a-database-available-on-another-server.md).

 To restore an encrypted database, you need access to the certificate or asymmetric key used to encrypt that database.
-Without the certificate or asymmetric key, you cannot restore that database.
-You must retain the certificate used to encrypt the database encryption key for as long as you need to save the backup.
+Without the certificate or asymmetric key, you can't restore that database.
+Save the certificate used to encrypt the database encryption key for as long as you need to save the backup.
 For more information, see [SQL Server Certificates and Asymmetric Keys](../../relational-databases/security/sql-server-certificates-and-asymmetric-keys.md).

 If you restore an older version database to [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)], that database will automatically upgrade to [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)].
-This precludes the database from being used with an older version of the [!INCLUDE[ssde_md](../../includes/ssde_md.md)].
-However, this relates to metadata upgrade and does not affect the [database compatibility level](../../relational-databases/databases/view-or-change-the-compatibility-level-of-a-database.md).
+This prevents the database from being used with an older version of the [!INCLUDE[ssde_md](../../includes/ssde_md.md)].
+However, this relates to metadata upgrade and doesn't affect the [database compatibility level](../../relational-databases/databases/view-or-change-the-compatibility-level-of-a-database.md).
 If the compatibility level of a user database is 100 or higher before upgrade, it remains the same after upgrade.
 If the compatibility level is 90 before upgrade, in the upgraded database, the compatibility level is set to 100, which is the lowest supported compatibility level in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)].
 For more information, see [ALTER DATABASE Compatibility Level &#40;Transact-SQL&#41;](../../t-sql/statements/alter-database-transact-sql-compatibility-level.md).

 Typically, the database becomes available immediately.
 However, if a [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] database has full-text indexes, the upgrade process either imports, resets, or rebuilds the indexes, depending on the setting of the **Full-Text Upgrade Option** server property.
 If you set upgrade option to **Import** or **Rebuild**, the full-text indexes will be unavailable during the upgrade.
-Depending on the amount of data being indexed, importing can take several hours; rebuilding will take up to ten times longer.
+Depending on the amount of data being indexed, importing can take several hours; rebuilding will take up to 10 times longer.

-When you set upgrade option to **Import**, if a full-text catalog is not available, the associated full-text indexes are rebuilt.
+When you set upgrade option to **Import**, if a full-text catalog isn't available, the associated full-text indexes are rebuilt.
 For information about viewing or changing the setting of the **Full-Text Upgrade Option** property, see [Manage and Monitor Full-Text Search for a Server Instance](../../relational-databases/search/manage-and-monitor-full-text-search-for-a-server-instance.md).

 For information on SQL Server restore from the Microsoft Azure Blob storage service, see [SQL Server Backup and Restore with Microsoft Azure Blob Storage Service](../../relational-databases/backup-restore/sql-server-backup-and-restore-with-microsoft-azure-blob-storage-service.md).